The Gittins index is optimal for dynamic allocation with conditionally independent filtrations: Synchronization and index-type strategies

-Finally, the proof for (e)$\implies$(a) is easily adapted to show that all index-type strategies also satisfy the synchronization identity \eqref{sync identity} and thus enjoy the properties (a)--(e). \end{proof}

-\begin{remark} The synchronization identity \eqref{sync identity} can also be understood as allowing the ``minimum'' and ``summation'' operations to commute, when it comes to the pairs of random times $T_i(t)$ and $\sigma_i(s_i;m)$.
-There is an interesting connection here to the max-plus algebra (also known as the tropical semiring) of Baccelli et al.\ \cite{Baccelli1992}; see also \cite{ElKaroui2008}. \end{remark}
+\begin{remark} The synchronization identity \eqref{eq:sync} can also be understood as allowing the `minimum' and `summation' operations to commute, when it comes to the pairs of random times $T_i(t)$ and $\sigma_i(s_i;m)$.
+One interesting connection here is with the max-plus algebra (also known as the tropical semiring) of \cite{Baccelli1992}; see also \cite{ElKaroui2008}.
+Alternatively, the explicit relationship between synchronization and index-type strategies, as we show below in Proposition \ref{prop:excursion}, may help elucidate the role of the Gittins index in certain scheduling problems of queueing theory; see, for example, \cite{Scully2018,Scully2025,Ramakrishna2026}. \end{remark}

-A strategy satisfying the synchronization identity is generally not of the index type, unless it also possesses a ``minimal switching property,'' stated below.
-The following result is proved in the \hyperref[appendix]{Appendix}.